yourskc/UnityMoil/README.md

 6. Drag the Image and Text previously created to the properities in Show_cam

+7. Add Component/ Scripts/ Select SimpleCameraController to Main Camera

-7. Press Play button, Hold Mouse right button and move the mouse to control the view angle of the small window.
+8. Press Play button, Hold Mouse right button and move the mouse to control the view angle of the small window.